-Do not set a code that includes five of the same number or presents them in sequential order.
-Thieves can easily figure out these types of codes.
+Do not set a code that includes five of the same number or presents them in sequential order; these types of codes are easier to figure out.

 You can program up to three personal codes to unlock your vehicle.
 These codes do not replace the permanent code that the dealership gave you.